Contribution-Guided Asymmetric Learning for Robust Multimodal Fusion under Imbalance and Noise: Method

-This design essentially forms a "contribution-aware gradient updating" mechanism by explicitly incorporating modality contribution into the gradient modulation process.
-It dynamically reallocates the optimization signals, allowing high-contribution modalities to receive more substantial update momentum in the early training stages, while low-contribution modalities gradually strengthen in later stages.
-This alleviates the learning imbalance between modalities, dynamically adjusting the learning rates and update magnitudes between modalities, and promoting stable convergence and robust optimization in the fused feature space.
+This design essentially forms a contribution-aware gradient update mechanism, where the modality contribution is explicitly incorporated into the gradient modulation process.
+It enables dynamic reallocation of optimization signals, allowing high-contribution modalities to receive more update driving force early in training, while low-contribution modalities gradually strengthen, thereby dynamically adjusting the learning rate and update magnitude across modalities and promoting the stable convergence and robust optimization of the fused feature space.

-In multimodal optimization, the adaptive balance of gradient updates is achieved by adjusting the learning rate and modality contributions.
-For \( M \) modalities, the gradient for each modality is \( g_m = \nabla_{\theta_m} \mathcal{L} \).
-The base gradient update rule introduces a modulation coefficient \( a^m \) to adjust each modality's contribution: